German genealogy materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Brandt, E.R., et al, Germanic Genealogical Society, 1997

 Subtitled A Guide to Worldwide Sources and Migration Patterns, the contents include: country by country guides to the sources; addresses of archives and societies, worldwide Germanic migration patterns, Germanic history and geography, historic and modern maps, a list of gazetteers, German word list and language helps, naming patterns and place names.
-Readers are advised how to get started, find their ancestor’s place of origin, use church and civil records, use passenger departure and arrival lists, read German script, and use the resources of the Family History Library.
+Readers are advised how to get started, find their ancestor's place of origin, use the church and civil records, use passenger departure and arrival lists, read German script, and use the resources of the Family History Library.

 In Search of Your German Roots VREF 929.343 BAXT

 The book enables readers to trace their ancestors from home using internet sites, CD-Rom, and other resources.
 This revised edition reflects many changes in the location of archives that resulted from the unification of East and West Germany.

 Minert, R.P., Riemer, S.J., and Sirrine, S.E., Lorelei Press, 2013

 Subtitled “ A Handbook for your Visit to the Homeland of Your Ancestors” this revised and expanded volume has chapters dealing with trip preparation, getting around, conducting research and visiting family, and diversions in Germany.
 Appendices include useful vocabulary words, an aid to reading church records and form letters.

 A Genealogical Handbook of German Research VREF 929.343 JENS

 The author's stated purpose is to set forth those things that beginners and advanced researchers must know to succeed in Germanic research.
 The book is profusely illustrated with examples from documents.

 German Genealogical Research VREF 929.343 SCHW